geseib/tgwwalk/README.md

     ip-10-4-0-17#
     ```

-1. Notice that there is only one next-hop address fro each of the VPCs CIDRs.
+1. Notice that there is only one next-hop address for each of the VPCs CIDRs.
 We can fix this by allow Equal Cost Multipathing (ECMP).
     Back in config mode we will add maximum-paths to 8:
     `ip-10-4-0-17# config t router bgp 65001 address-family-ipv4 maximum-paths 8 end`
     Now, run **sh ip ro** command again.
 See, both the tunnels are showing up!